Skip to main content

 Introduction

 Cancer research has witnessed remarkable advancements in recent years, thanks to cutting-edge technologies like next-generation sequencing (NGS).
 Among the critical components of NGS workflows, Unique Molecular Identifiers (UMIs) stand out.
-In this comprehensive blog post, we delve into the benefits of UMIs and their impact on cancer genomics.
+In this comprehensive blog post, we delve into the benefits of UMI sequencing and its impact on cancer genomics.

 What Are UMIs?